Hindu Sena puts up posters near JNU main gate, warns of 'stringent steps if saffron insulted' | Education

 - India

-The Hindu Sena has put up posters and saffron flags near the main gate of the Jawaharlal Nehru University and surrounding areas close to a week after a clash broke out in a hostel over allegedly serving non-vegetarian food during Ram Navami.
+The Hindu Sena has put up posters and saffron flags near the main gate of the Jawaharlal Nehru University and surrounding areas almost a week after a clash broke out in a hostel over allegedly serving non-vegetarian food during Ram Navami.

 It also warned of ''stringent steps'' if there is an ''insult to saffron''.